FreeJules/simple_shell/README.md

 # ScarJo
-ScarJo is a simple shell
+ScarJo is a simple shell created as an end of term project for @holbertonschool.

-Your project’s name is the first thing people will see upon scrolling down to your README, and is included upon creation of your README file.

 ### Table of Contents
 * [**Project Details**](#project-details)